 In the first step, a high-quality transcript of the telephone conversation is created in real time and saved as text (speech-to-text).
 Both parties are recorded separately in order to simplify the subsequent automatic call analysis.
 This also allows further analysis of particularly interesting or problematic conversations.

-The next step is an in-depth and AI-supported analysis (voice analytics/speech analytics) of the texts.
+The next step is an in-depth and AI-supported analysis (voice analytics/speech analytics/customer analytics) of the texts.
 This provides information about the structure, content, participants' conversational shares, and the flow of the conversations.

 Technological advances in the automated transcription of telephone conversations have brought increased attention to the issue of data protection and data sovereignty: What exactly happens to the telephone calls in text form and the personal content?